omichde/BOMTalk/README.md

 - answering to incoming messages
 - progess metrics for outgoing and incoming data
-- callbacks for connecting to or disconnects from a peer
 - general network updates

 ## 1. Blocks